 Mrs. Sylvester was preceded in death by her parents, 6 brothers, Dr. J. Lincoln DeVillier, Leon Fabian DeVillier, A. Floyd Devillier, L. Sherman DeVillier, Joseph Claude, “J.C.”
 DeVillier, and James Devillier Richard; 4 sisters, Myrtle Marie Daspit, Anna Lee Vidrine, Shirley Mae Sprotti, and Gertrude Beryl Fontenot.

 Pall Bearers will be her grandsons.
 Vocalists will be granddaughter, English Sylvester Miller and great-granddaughters, Adelyn Miller and Mary Elise Bouterie, accompanied by relative, Andrea Perry Pitre.

 Visitation will be observed at Lafond-Ardoin Funeral Home of Opelousas, beginning Monday, September 2, 2019 from 3:00 P.M. to 9:00 P.M. and will reopen at 8:00 A.M. until time of service.
 A rosary will be held at 6:00 P.M. on Monday by Deacon Sammy Diesi.

 Family, friends, former colleagues, and students are invited to view and sign the guest book at www.lafondardoin.com.
 Lafond-Ardoin Funeral Home of Opelousas (2845 S. Union St. Opelousas, LA 70570, 337-942-2638) has been entrusted with the arrangements.

-To send flowers to Rebecca Jane DeVillier Sylvester's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rebecca Jane DeVillier Sylvester, please visit our floral store.